jgorset/facebook-messenger/README.md

 end
 ```

-Or even send messages out of the blue:
+... or even send the human messages out of the blue:

 ```ruby
 Bot.deliver(